-Why are trees being cut down in the Goyt Valley?
+Why are trees being cut down in some parts of the National Park?

-Forestry experts have identified an outbreak of the tree disease Phytophthora Ramorum in areas of the Goyt Valley, affecting large numbers of larch (Larix species) trees and a smaller number of Sweet Chestnut (Castanea sativa).
-As a result of the discovery of the disease, a Statutory Plant Notice now places a legal obligation on the relevant body, Forestry England, to complete work to fell and remove infected trees in the area.
+Forestry experts have identified an outbreak of the tree disease Phytophthora Ramorum in areas of the Peak District including the Goyt Valley and Stanage North Lees estate, affecting large numbers of larch (Larix species) trees and a smaller number of Sweet Chestnut (Castanea sativa).
+As a result of the discovery of the disease, a Statutory Plant Notice now places a legal obligation on the relevant body, Forestry England, and the respective landowner(s) to complete work to fell and remove infected trees in the affected area.

 Why do the trees need to be cut down/can't they be treated?